 This dessert can be made in advance and kept in the fridge, nice and chilled, it's perfect for the summer!
 Just keep the jelly and the fruit compote separate.

-- 1 Tbsp + 2 tsp agar agar powder
+- 1 Tbsp + 2 tsp agar agar powder (what is agar agar?)

 - 2 cups water